Rare State Quarters Worth Money: Check Your Pocket Change!

-Looking for state quarters that are worth real money can seem daunting when there are so many “regular” state quarters in circulation that have no real additional value whatsoever.
+Looking for modern U.S. quarters worth money can seem daunting when there are so many “regular” state quarters in circulation that have no real additional value whatsoever.
 So, which ones are valuable?

 The first installment of the 50 State Quarters series offers collectors an exciting die variety with a whimsical name: the Spitting Horse.